-Functions that call mutex() functions create 4 bytes of memory for holding the mutex data structure.
+Functions that call mutex() functions create 4 bytes of memory for AArch32 and 8 bytes of memory for AArch64.
+This memory holds the mutex data structure.
 Heap_Initialize() is one such function.

-For the C library, a mutex is specified as a single 32-bit word of memory that can be placed anywhere.
+For the C library, a mutex is specified as a single pointer-sized word of memory that can be placed anywhere.
 However, if your mutex implementation requires more space than this, or demands that the mutex be in a special memory area, then you must treat the default mutex as a pointer to a real mutex.